"ConcertinaXL"

 Go to the iTunes App Store to buy

-ConcertinaXL is a 30-button Jeffries-style C/G Anglo Concertina for the iPad.
+ConcertinaXL is a 30-button C/G tuned Anglo Concertina for the iPad and iPhone and may be transposed into any other key.

-Anglo concertinas are commonly used for playing traditional Irish dance tunes, and is a much-favored instrument in County Clare, Ireland.
+The Anglo Concertina is commonly used for playing traditional Irish dance tunes, and is a much-favored instrument in County Clare, Ireland.

-The Anglo concertina is bisonoric, meaning the instrument plays a different note for each button depending on whether you are pushing or pulling on the bellows.
+The instrument is bisonoric, meaning the instrument plays a different note for each button depending on whether you are pushing or pulling on the bellows.

 In the app, to play, place the iPad on your leg and simply tip the iPad to the left for a bellows push note, or to the right for a bellows pull note, and press a button.